statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/execute-state-transitions.md

 }
 ```

-which contains information which must be identical in every state channel update, and
+which contains information which cannot be changed for the lifetime of the channel (unless by [unanimous consensus](#shortcutting-validtransition)), and

 ```solidity
 struct VariablePart {